Ultimater/skeleton-1/README.md

 Additionally a `.json` or `.ini` file can be used for services.
 These formats follow the existing static service definition format.

-By default services are defined as not shared.
-Phalcon AutoApp has two methods for specifying that a service should be shared.

-* return a `Service` with the second argument as `true` or return the new `Phalcon\Di\Service\SharedService`.
-It simply inherits from `Phalcon\Di\Service` and sets it to shared without needing to use a second argument.

 * By using framework convention to set the name of the file to be postfixed with `_shared`.
 This will force the service to be shared.
-If it was already being returned as shared in code then this will cause no harm.
+If it was already being returned as shared in code then this will have no effect.

 ### Service Presets